mikedilger/mosaic-spec/docs/timestamps.md

     * NOTE: the fracton above beyond .5 represents the 9 seconds that UTC was behind TAI, plus the 32.184 seconds that TAI is behind TT.

-Timestamps account for all
-<t>leap seconds</t> [<sup>rat</sup>](rationale.md#leap-seconds)
+Timestamps account for all <t>leap seconds</t> [<sup>rat</sup>](rationale.md#leap-seconds)
-unlike unixtime and unlike NTP timestamps
-(both of which pretend that leap seconds did not happen).
+unlike unixtime and unlike NTP timestamps (both of which pretend that leap seconds did not happen).

-Before 1 Jan 1972, timestamps match unixtime.
+Before 31 Dec 1971 23:59:60, timestamps match unixtime.

 As of this writing (unixtime 1732829887) the current timetstamp which includes 28 additional leap seconds is 1732829915.
+Expressed in nanoseconds it is 1_732_829_915_000_000_000.
+As a big-endian 64 bit unsigned integer its binary representation is 0x180c_3fa0_73be_ce00.

 Since computers tend to be synchronized with UTC for the time being, your software will need to be aware of leap seconds so it can adjust.